CHANGING ONSELF TO CHANGE THE WORLD

 Those I'm talking about on the website are all individual.

-And it is intentionally that I'm only talking about them
+And it is intentionally that I'm only talking about them for two reasons:

 The first and most important is that, as Einstein said: